learn-co-curriculum/submitting-a-lab-osx/README.md

 ### 2: Pushing Your Solution to GitHub

 With your commit created, you're now have upload your local code and commits to your fork/copy of the lab, "Origin", on GitHub.

-We do that with the `git push` command, instructing `git` to take your local changes and upload them to the `origin` remote, which is always your fork, on your GitHub account.
+When you are ready to push a Lab's solution to GitHub, use `git push` command. `git push` instructs `git` to take your local changes and upload them to the `origin` remote, which is always your fork, on your GitHub account.

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/git-workflow-4.png" alt="Git Workflow 4">

 You can think of `git push` as the opposite of `git clone`.

-To push your local code to GitHub, just type `git push` in Terminal.
+When you want to push your local code to GitHub, just type `git push` in Terminal, it'll look something like:

 ![1](https://dl.dropboxusercontent.com/s/7qta395mpnmst7x/2015-05-03%20at%209.15%20PM.png)

 The code you wrote to solve the lab is now up on GitHub, stored on your forked version of the original lab repository.
+You'll be able to view your Fork on GitHub and see your local changes reflected on GitHub.

 ![1](http://flatiron-videos.s3.amazonaws.com/ironboard/ironboard-tutorial/7-solving-the-lab.png)